 ADRA works right here in New Zealand to strengthen communities.
 Each local community throughout our country is unique and has their own strengths and weaknesses.
-We partner with our Adventist churches placed throughout New Zealand to identify community needs on a local level and offer a range of programs that cater to these specific needs.
+We partner with our Adventist churches throughout New Zealand to identify community needs on a local level and offer a range of programs that cater to these specific needs.

 To best help communities in New Zealand we have a range of programs available.
 If a church we partner with recognises a community need that we don’t currently cater for, we work alongside the church to develop a new program that best helps the community.
-This has included running kick-boxing classes, a community cafe, a homework centre, among other innovative and purposeful community services.
+This has included running kick-boxing classes, a community cafe, a homework centre, and community gardens among other innovative and purposeful community services.

 Improving mental well-being